IDSIA/sacred/docs/logging.rst

     INFO - hello_world - Completed after 0:00:00

 The lines starting with ``INFO`` are logging outputs.
 They can be suppressed by adjusting the loglevel.
-This can be done via the commandline like with the ``-l`` option::
+This can be done via the command-line like with the ``-l`` option::

     >> python hello_world -l ERROR